-Description: Many of the numerous islands that dot Maine’s coastline have traditionally been used for pasturing sheep - that is why there are twenty-three named Sheep Island and more than thirty named Ram Island.
+Description: Many of the numerous islands that dot Maine’s coastline have traditionally been used for pasturing sheep – that is why there are twenty-three named Sheep Island and more than thirty named Ram Island.
+Seaweed deposited on the island by the tides served as a great food source for the sheep, and, coming from the ocean, supplied them with salt.
 Each spring, it was necessary to visit these islands to shear the sheep and oversee the lambing.
 While this ritual has all but vanished from the islands, there is still a pair of islands, Big and Little Nash Islands off Addison, where volunteers congregate each spring to keep the tradition alive.

 Before passing away, Jenny entrusted her sheep to her next-door neighbors and close friends, Eleni and Alfie Wakeman.
 You can watch a 2011 video of Sheep Shearing Day on Big Nash Island.
 The island sheep are prized for their fog-washed and exceptionally clean wool.
 The most beautiful fleeces are reserved for handspinners, and the rest of the wool is processed into yarn by Starcroft Fiber Mill.